wagnerjfr/orchestrator-mysql-replication-docker/README.md

 ## 3. Creating a Docker Network:

-Let's create a Docker so we can specify the IPs from each node:
+Let's create a Docker network so we can specify the IPs from each node:
 ```
 $ docker network create --subnet=172.20.0.0/16 orchnet
 ```